C&K Contractors Logo

 Those are the main parts of most ramps, but many different kinds can be found in a skateboard park.
 Here are some you are most likely to encounter.

 Bank: A bank is a simple inclined slope and a common feature of skateparks.
 Skaters use the flat slope to build speed and the platforms for various tricks.
+Banks are often paired with other features to form more challenging shapes, such as pyramids.
+They usually have ledges and curbs at the top or hips when connected.
+Banks can combine to create more complex shapes, such as a 'bump,' a cone with a flat top, or a 'pyramid,' again with a flattened top.

 Bowl: A bowl is a feature of more advanced skateparks.
 It often resembles an empty oval or a swimming pool.
 Depths can vary, but most will have a coping around the edge to allow skaters to drop in and carve like surfing a wave.
+Bowls can be open or enclosed and come in many shapes, such as egg, kidney, or peanut.
+Cut a sphere in half, turn it on its side, and get a cradle.
+Cradles are often part of a bowl structure and allow skaters to 'over vert'.

 Pipe Pipe shapes are self-explanatory but come in various flavours.

 Stair: Stairs are what they sound like.
-Skaters' ollie' the steps or ride the handrails or the 'hubbas', which are the raised box-shaped ledges that run down the side of the steps.
+Skaters 'ollie' the steps or ride the handrails or the 'hubbas', which are the raised box-shaped ledges that run down the side of the steps.
 Stairs sometimes have a handrail alongside the steps, and there is often a flat ramp nearby, so skaters have an alternative route.

-Rail: The stair handrail is not the only rail found on a skatepark.
+Rails: The stair handrail is not the only rail found on a skatepark.
 Rails can be found in many places and come in several types.
 Flat rails are horizontal metal bars raised off the ground and may be round or square.
 Rail skaters use them for grinds and slides.
+A 'rainbow rail' is curved to the shape of a rainbow, while a 'pole jam' is a short pole buried at an angle for skaters to grind it and jump off.

+Understanding the terminology is the first step.
+Building a skatepark that truly works for your community is the next one.
 Clark & Kent excels at engaging with local residents to ensure the skateboarding park is right for them.
 An experienced, professional designer will be comfortable discussing skatepark size, position and facilities to get the best designs within the available budget.

 More on skateparks